AIzaSyCx0PM-3N_RmbMTt2SRm-GX9AD-tAsfpC8 Skip to main content

 Want to make a real statement in your bathroom?
 There are so many different ways you can add interest to your bathroom feature wall when using mosaic tiles.
 Firstly, they are available in different materials such as natural stones, porcelain, metallic and glass.
 To make your decision even harder, mosaic tiles come in a wide variety of stylish shapes, colours and patterns including hexagon, fishscale (fan), herringbone, penny round, chevron and lantern.
 You can create interesting effects depending on how you lay them.

 Of course, installing mosaic bathroom tiles as a feature wall will take a bigger chunk out of your budget, but it’s well worth it when you see the finished product.
+Mosaic tiles are one of the most creative bathroom tile ideas to try in 2021.

 mosaic tiles perth